 For many people, divorce is just as memorable as the wedding vows that preceded it.
 But it does not have to be a colossal tragedy.
 Sometimes, the end is just the disguised beginning of something new.

 The leading American divorce paperwork drafting service OnlineDivorce.com, aimed at encouraging peaceful uncontested dissolution of marriage, offers a list of the five best movies to help you cope while dealing with the difficulties of divorce.
+And if you want to understand all the details of divorce and even write your own divorce settlement agreement you can do that online.

 An Unmarried Woman, 1978